Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 ``V4L2_CID_MPEG_VIDEO_H264_FMO (boolean)``
-    Enables flexible macroblock ordering in the encoded bitstream.
-It is a technique used for restructuring the ordering of macroblocks in pictures.
-Applicable to the H264 encoder.
+    Enables flexible macroblock ordering in the woke encoded bitstream.
+It is a technique used for restructuring the woke ordering of macroblocks in pictures.
+Applicable to the woke H264 encoder.

 .. _v4l2-mpeg-video-h264-fmo-map-type: